Menu

 • Whether such policies and procedures addressed all risks identified.

-• Transactional or quality control testing conducted.
+• Transactional or quality control testing is conducted.

 • Period or forensic testing conducted.